AlexanderJuestel/pyheatdemand/README.md

 the input heat demand data is need to calculate the final heat demand map.
 ![Fig1](docs/images/fig1.png)

-The actual heat demand data is divided into four categories or data types:
+The actual heat demand data is divided into four categories or data categories:
-* Data Type 1: Heat demand raster data or gridded polygon (vector) data, different scales possible
+* Data Category 1: Heat demand raster data or gridded polygon (vector) data, different scales possible
-* Data Type 2: Heat demand data as vector data; building footprints as polygons, street network as linestrings, single houses as points
+* Data Category 2: Heat demand data as vector data; building footprints as polygons, street network as linestrings, single houses as points
-* Data Type 3: Heat demand as points representative for an administrative area
+* Data Category 3: Heat demand as points representative for an administrative area
-* Data Type 4: Other forms of Heat Demand data such as addresses with assciated heat demand or heat demand provided as usage of other fuels, e.g. gas demand, biomass demand etc.
+* Data Category 4: Other forms of Heat Demand data such as addresses with assciated heat demand or heat demand provided as usage of other fuels, e.g. gas demand, biomass demand etc.

 Processing steps for Data Types 1 + 2